francescochecola-hash/war-and-institutional-change-gustav-line/README.md

 ---

-# Replication Instructions

 ## Software Requirements

 - R version 4.2 or higher
 - RStudio (recommended)
+- QGIS version 3.34 or higher

 All required R packages are automatically installed by the replication script if missing.